by Paul von Hippel, Caleb Rudow, Cassie Davis, and Katie Floyd

 It isn’t just Texas.
 Nationwide, most private schools are religious.
 Here, for example, are the actual private schools in Glee‘s hometown of Lima, Ohio.
 None of them looks like Dalton Academy.
-The main purpose of most private schools is not to prepare teenagers for college, but to provide young children with religious education.
+The distinctive mission of most private schools is not to prepare teenagers for college, but to bring young children closer to God.

 This is why private school choice laws are often challenged under state “Blaine amendments,” which forbid government aid to religious schools.
 The Education Savings Accounts passed by the Texas Senate are designed to withstand Blaine challenges by giving funds to parents instead of schools, by not limiting parents’ spending to tuition, and by drawing funds from general revenues instead of public education accounts.
 Similar Education Savings Accounts have withstood constitutional challenges in Arizona and Nevada.
 They will surely be contested in court if enacted in Texas.